moteer/DE-313019-database-basics/07_dabase_basics/exercises.Exercise1.md

    - customers by name
    - customers using a like pattern

-35. Implement your cardinalities accordingly using @OneToMany and @ManyToOne
+34. Implement your cardinalities accordingly using @OneToMany and @ManyToOne
+35. Create a view where one can edit or remove a book
+   - (bonus) have an edit button/link and a remove button/link in a table view of your books and implement the functionality accourdingly